RichardBradley/liquibase.github.com/README.md

 ## Sub-sections that are generated
-There are two sub-sections of the site that are generated.
+There are several sub-sections of the site that are generated.
+Two are listed below.

 ### Changes docs
 The first generated section is all the documentation for the built-in Liquibase